-Since content and usernames are searchable on this site, you may protect your anonymity by creating a unique username.
+Since site content and usernames are google searchable, please protect your anonymity by creating a unique username.

-To change username, click here.
+To change your username, click here.

-Radiation Therapy With or Without Combination Chemotherapy or Pazopanib Hydrochloride Before Surgery in Treating Patients With Newly Diagnosed Non-Rhabdomyosarcoma Soft Tissue Sarcomas That Can be Removed by Surgery
+Radiation Therapy With or Without Combination Chemotherapy or Pazopanib Hydrochloride Before Surgery in Treating Patients With Newly Diagnosed Non-Rhabdomyosarcoma Soft Tissue Sarcomas That Can Be Removed by Surgery

 Synovial sarcoma is a malignant tumor of the soft tissues, usually around joints.

 Under the microscope the tumor resembles synovial tissue (the lining tissue of joints).
 Synovial tissue is found around the tendons (bands of fiber that connect muscle to bone), and can form bursa (fluid filled cushioning pouches or sacs found in spaces between tendons, ligaments and bones) found in the area of joints.

 This condition tends to occur in adolescents and young adults and affects more males than females.
 The most common location of origin is the thigh near the knee, but synovial sarcoma can also occur near other joints, mainly in the arms and legs.

 Despite its name, it seldom arises within a joint.